AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

 to be freely available.
 6.2.2: "Research data and material produced with Academy funding in research projects and research infrastructure projects must be made freely available as soon as possible after the research results have been published."
+We are experts in exactly this.

 * As a RSE salary:

+  * Contact us and we will connect you with our controllers to work out costs.

   * "Salaries, fees and indirect employee costs" may be included in Academy projects.
-These may go to research software engineers, which to the academy appear equivalent to "normal" researchers.
+These may go to research software engineers, which to the academy appear equivalent to "normal researchers".
     The RSEs *are* researchers.

   * Write in a Research Software Engineer as a salary for a set number of months.
 You may specify a name as N.N., or contact us for a name to include.
-We do *not* promise any one person at any one time, but we will work with you as much as possible.
-See LINK for costs per person.
+We do *not* promise any one person, but we will work with you as much as possible.
+Contact us for costs per person and we will put you in touch with our controllers.
 You can also :doc:`contact us <request>` to discuss how much effort you may need.

   * The RSE and timeframe will be set at the beginning of the grant.